 When Kennedy learned that the 35-year-old Anderson had a wife and two sons, 5 and 3 years old, it struck home.
 “He had a boy about the same age as John,” he told his advisers.
 “Your husband’s mission was of the greatest importance, but I know how deeply you must feel his loss,” Kennedy wrote in a letter to Anderson’s widow, two months pregnant with a baby girl.
 Anderson posthumously became the first-ever recipient of the Air Force Cross, the service’s highest designation short of the Medal of Honor.

 Memories of Rudolf Anderson may have faded, but he’s not forgotten in his hometown of Greenville, South Carolina, where he built model airplanes as a young boy and chose “Good humor is the clear blue sky of the soul” as his high school yearbook quote.
-On the 50th anniversary of his death, the city of Greenville—in conjunction with Furman University and the Upcountry History Museum—will unveil the redesigned Major Rudolf Anderson Jr. Memorial, which was originally installed in 1963.
+On the 50th anniversary of his death, the city of Greenville—in conjunction with Furman University and the Upcountry History Museum—unveiled the redesigned Major Rudolf Anderson Jr. Memorial, which was originally installed in 1963.
 Thirteen engraved granite slabs embedded in the lawn describe each day of the Cuban Missile Crisis, and surrounding an F-86 Sabre Jet, similar to one flown by Anderson, are text panels describing his boyhood, his distinguished military career and his lasting legacy of contributing to the peaceful resolution of the crisis.

 “Anderson’s death escalated the crisis significantly,” said Upcountry History Museum historian Courtney Tollison.
 “It could have provoked a cascading series of events that if you follow to their logical conclusions lead to a nuclear World War III.
 Instead, his death was a jolt to Kennedy and Khrushchev and pushed the crisis to a point where they had to take one of two paths, both of which had clear consequences.”